 is first shown for "friends, associates, and as many reviewers as we could get" at a private screening.
 David Thompson, who attended the showing, remembers it was the Granada Theatre inside the 9000 Building, where the final scene in the film takes place.
 Fellow UCLA alum John Ptak opened and managed the Granada and ran the projector that evening.

 is given its official world premiere at the Orpheum Theatre during the aptly-named "Jim Morrison Film Festival" in Vancouver, British Columbia, Canada on March 27, 1970.
-Due to court proceedings, Morrison is unable to attend the screening.
+Due to court proceedings relating to an incident in Phoenix the previous year, Morrison is unable to attend the midnight screening.
 The film is also submitted to the San Francisco International Film Festival but is rejected for unknown reasons.
 Although occasionally screened in private, it is never publicly shown again during Morrison's lifetime.

 Jim travels to France in June 1970 and shows HWY

 to Jacques Demy and Agnès Varda in hopes of finding someone in the French film industry who might help finance its completion and expansion to feature length.
 Unfortunately, funding is never secured.